RagsFTW/RagsFTW.github.io/_posts/2019-1-1-VulnHub-Bulldog-1.md

 ### Finding 1 - Password Hash Storage
 __Severity__: CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:C/C:H/I:N/A:N - High

-__Summary__: it was found that Bulldog Industries was storing password hashes in the source of the /dev page.  it is recommended that Bulldog Industries immediately remove these hashes and change the passwords of the associated users.
+__Summary__: It was found that Bulldog Industries was storing password hashes in the source of the /dev page.
+It is recommended that Bulldog Industries immediately remove these hashes and change the passwords of the associated users.

 ### Finding 2 - Weak Passwords
 __Severity__: High

 __Summary__: It was found that the password hashes discovered in Finding 1 were easily cracked.
-These passwords did not follow any sort of industry standard for password complexity and could be easily guessed by an attacker as they were based on the name of the company.  it is recommended that the passwords be immediately changed to passwords that meet an industry standard password complexity policy.
+These passwords did not follow any sort of industry standard for password complexity and could be easily guessed by an attacker as they were based on the name of the company.
+It is recommended that the passwords be immediately changed to passwords that meet an industry standard password complexity policy.

 ### Finding 3 - Improperly Configured Web Shell
 __Severity__: CVSS:3.0/AV:N/AC:L/PR:L/UI:N/S:C/C:L/I:N/A:N - Medium